mike-isaakidis/Maya-Modelling-Tools/docs/Batch Exporter/Buttons_overview.md

 ???+ Info "Info - Export Path Stored in Scene"

     Every time you click on the <span style="color:lime">Export button</span>, the path set in the Export Path textfield will be stored in the scene.

-If the scene is saved when you open Maya for the first time and open that scene and fire up the tool, that path will be shown in the textfield.
+    If the scene is saved then opening Maya for the first time to that scene and firing up the tool, will set that path in the textfield automatically.

     Alternatively, if you open another Maya scene where you know a path is stored ++ctrl++ + Click on the <span style="color:lime">Select Folder Path button</span> to retrieve the path.